kilomcorrido/PseudosecurePGen/README.md

 # PseudosecurePGen
-An increasingly convoluted script to generate a password based on sha512 checksums and Caesar Ciphers
+An pointlessly convoluted script to generate a password based on sha512 checksums and Caesar Ciphers.
+This makes you feel secure without making you actually secure.